Property Appeal Season

 Annual Notices of Assessment Mail Dates and Appeal Dates

 The number of days to file an appeal of an annual assessment in Georgia is within 45 days of the date of the Board of Assessors’ mailing the annual notice of assessment.
 Georgia law requires that the Board of Assessors mail the annual notice of assessment to the last recorded address on file.
-The “last recorded address on file” means the address recorded as the delivery address in the deed most recently recorded in the Clerk of Courts, unless there is documentation of a change of delivery address for tax related matters filed with either the Board of Assessors or the Tax Commissioner’s office.
+The “last recorded address on file” means the address recorded as the delivery address in the deed most recently recorded in the Clerk of Courts, unless there is documentation of a change of delivery address for tax-related matters filed with either the Board of Assessors or the Tax Commissioner’s office.
 Mail that is returned to us is required to be posted for a minimum of 30 days by law.
-Returned notices are available on this website.

-During the COVID-19 pandemic, there has been no State action that allows the Board of Assessors new authority to extend an appeal period for any reason related to the pandemic.
-While the Gwinnett County Board of Assessors recognizes that families and individuals have faced historic challenges this year, we are unable to act in a manner that is not in accordance with law or to exercise authorities that are not explicitly created by law.
+Currently, there is not any authorization by the State of Georgia to extend appeals beyond the statutory 45-day time frame.
+While the Gwinnett County Board of Assessors recognizes that families and individuals are still facing historic challenges caused by the pandemic, we are unable to act in a manner that is not in accordance with law or to exercise authorities that are not explicitly created by law.
 Therefore, please understand:

 - Georgia law does not authorize the Board of Assessors to provide any extension of the appeal period for an annual notice of assessment that was mailed to the last recorded address on file.